purecloudlabs/elasticsearch-phone/README.md

 It's a hard problem to regex your way out of.
 An international phone number often includes a country code, but that can be 1, 2, or 3+ digits.
 A lot of people have requested elasticsearch integrate google's libphone library into a custom lucene analyzer.
 It hasn't happened yet, so here's a plugin that attempts to do just that.

-Note: This is a young project we're just starting to testing 8/3/2015.
+Note: This is a young project we're just starting to do testing on 8/3/2015.
 We'll improve as time goes on, but use at your own risk.

 # Building and installing the plugin
 mvn package